ssorj/quiver/README.md

     $ export LD_LIBRARY_PATH=$HOME/.local/lib64

+Source `scripts/home-local-libs-env.sh` or
-Source `misc/home-local-libs-env.sh` in your shell to set these variables for libraries under `$HOME/.local` and `/usr/local`.
+`scripts/usr-local-libs-env.sh` in your shell to set these variables for libraries under `$HOME/.local` or `/usr/local` respectively.

 ## Command-line interface